caroso1222/carlos-roso-gatsby/content/blog/this-is-what-i-did-to-ace-the-toptal-interview/index.md

 # I'm sold.
 How can I get in, then?

-Clearing the screening is exhaustive.
+Clearing the screening process is exhaustive.
 It takes a lot of your time and energy but, in my experience, it's totally worth it.
-Apart from writing a killer resume, I'm going to layout the main points I'd recommend to anyone willing to apply.
+Apart from writing a killer resume, I'm going to lay out the main points I'd recommend to anyone willing to apply.

 ## Do your research